Examples of effective practice

 Vice-Chancellor's Awards for Contributions to Student Learning

 The Vice Chancellor currently recognises awards for teaching and outstanding contributions to student learning, and Awards for Excellence.
 The awards which are open to all staff and institutional associates are the Vice-Chancellor's Citations for Outstanding Contributions to Student Learning (valued at $1,000) and the Vice-Chancellor's Award for Teaching Excellence (valued at $5,000).
-While all current VC awards are self- or peer-nominated and endorsed by Executive Deans/Directors, the Student Retention and Success Strategic Plan sets out a priority to develop and implement a promotion stream for excellence in learning enhancement and student retention.
+While all current VC awards are self- or peer-nominated and endorsed by Pro-Vice Chancellor/Deans of Schools, the Student Retention and Success Strategic Plan sets out a priority to develop and implement a promotion stream for excellence in learning enhancement and student retention.
 This included the development of a student-nominated teaching award.